Stephen’s COVID-19 story: “It’s no exaggeration to say The Brain Charity was a life saver”

-Stephen, who also has Autism Spectrum Disorder (ASD), said: “My phone befriending call is basically my only interaction with another person.
+Stephen, who also has an autism diagnosis, said: “My phone befriending call is basically my only interaction with another person.

 “The lockdowns have really set me back in terms of mental health, and The Brain Charity’s phone calls have been one of the few things there to help me.”

-Stephen, from Toxteth, Liverpool, was diagnosed with ASD 8 years ago after being made redundant from his job in the Criminal Records Bureau.
+Stephen, from Toxteth, Liverpool, was diagnosed with autism 8 years ago after being made redundant from his job in the Criminal Records Bureau.